google/s2geometry/doc/earthcube/earthcube.md

+# Earth Cube

-The S2Cell hierarchy projects the Earth onto six top-level "face-cells", which may be unwrapped and flattened into a stairstep arrangement.
+The S2Cell hierarchy projects the Earth onto six top-level "face cells", which may be unwrapped and flattened into a stairstep arrangement.
 Below is a map of the six faces: